Susie, LMSW, LCSW

 Stephanie is a clinician and practice manager for Telebehavioral Health US.
 She will likely be one of the first contacts you have with our services as she walks you through the intake process.
 Stephanie completed her bachelor and masters degrees in social work at Grand Valley State University.
 In her 12 years working in social services, she has had the opportunity to work with people in all phases of life from adolescents to senior citizens.
 She has expertise in caregiver support, dementia care and youth development.
 Stephanie lives in West Michigan and in her free time enjoys being a dog mom and Detroit Lions fan.

 Requesting a therapy appointment can be a scary first step on your journey towards healing and positive change.
 I am here to help ease the anxiety and answer any questions you might have before meeting your therapist for the first session.
 For those I see in therapy, my goal is to develop a safe therapeutic relationship where we can build on your strengths and process your struggles together.
 I look forward to working with you!

 Sara, MSN, FNP-C

-Sara is a family nurse practitioner who specializes in substance abuse.
+Sara is a family nurse practitioner who specializes in mental health and substance abuse treatment with a specialty in Medication Assisted Treatment.
 She earned her Bachelor’s of Science in Nursing from Ohio University and her Master’s of Science in Nursing from Purdue University.
 She is nationally certified through the American Academy of Nurse Practitioners (AANP).
 She has nine years experience as a Registered Nurse and two years experience as a Nurse Practitioner.
-Her passion lies within the rural and underserved areas of the community.
+Her passion lies within the rural and under-served areas of the community.